Belle Isle Park: Auto racing

+The race continued to be held annually, until June 2022, when it was announced that it would move to Downtown Detroit for 2023 onward.

-Music
+Music and theater

+During the 1950s, the Aqua Follies performed at Belle Isle Park, near the Scott Fountain.

 Plans are underway to renew the tradition of Summer concert band performances for 2018 at the Remick Band Shell.
 Various Detroit-area concert bands are planning on performing on Sunday afternoons at the Band Shell.
 For instance, the Heritage Concert Band of Troy is scheduled to team with the Belgian American Association Band for a joint performance on July 29, 2018, at 1:30PM (tentative time).
 Many of the musicians belong to both concert bands.

 It was announced that Belle Isle would be the site of heavy metal band Metallica's 2013 Orion Music + More Festival, guaranteeing $100,000 in revenue.
 On December 26, 2012, Detroit Councilman Ken Cockrel Jr. confirmed rumors that the city was in the process of confirming 2014 and 2015 as well to take place at Belle Isle.
 However, in 2013 the festival series was canceled permanently due to financial constraints.

-Soccer

-Belle Isle was home to the Detroit Futbol League, but games are now held at the Fort Wayne grounds due to field conditions at Belle Isle.

-Canoe, Kayak and Paddleboat Rental

-There are canoes, paddleboats, and kayaks available for rental located at the Flynn Pavilion.